 The game ends when the game clock expires and after finishing any question and puzzle in progress in that order.
 Whoever has the most points gets a bonus round.
 Some time after the game, the host sends a newsletter about the game and updates the stats page, including the high score lists.
 More details on the Statistics page.

-Scrambles can appear as questions, which combine the rules for control picks and questions.
+Scrambles can appear as questions, too, that combine the rules for control picks and questions.
 See the Scrambles section for more details.

 One important aspect about questions is that a question can override rules for that question only.
 For example, a question could ask for a first name or last name only, which overrides the full names rule.